Visual Builder6 min read

 Colors

-Right-click any node to change its color for organization
+Right-click any node to change its color for visual organization by function

 Best Practices

-1. Flow left to right: Place data sources on the left, execution on the right
+1. Flow left to right: Place data sources on the far left, indicators next, then logic and signals, and finally execution and risk on the right

-2. Group related logic: Use groups for indicator clusters and signal chains
+2. Group related logic: Use groups to cluster indicator chains (e.g., all RSI-related nodes together)

-4. Name your nodes: Double-click the title to give descriptive names
+3. Name your nodes: Double-click the title bar to give descriptive names like "BTC 1h Data" or "RSI Oversold Check"